workos/passport-saml-migration-example/README.md

 #### 6. Sign in via WorkOS

 Log out, and log in again, selecting "WorkOS SSO" as the method.
 You should again be logged in, but this time via WorkOS.
-You can view your sessions
+You can view the authenticated sessions in the Sessions tab of the connection page in the WorkOS dashboard.